pokemoncentral/wiki-util/pokemoves-autogen/README.md

   the same file, probably the TMP one is a remnant of when the module was moved to wiki-lua-modules directory.
 - Change lua scripts to load only needed data, not the whole pokemoves-data
+- Change `lua-scripts/csv2pokemoves.lua` so that `baseNoBreed` is only used to suppress a warning instead of being functionally required.

 # Credits
 Data in this this project are from: